WSMathias/Git-Cheat-Sheet/README.md

 			$ git config --global user.email "your_email"
 		</td>
 		<td>
-			these details will be reflected in each commit you make.
+			These will be reflected as <b>Author</b> details in each commit you make.
 		</td>
 	</tr>
 </table>